 IB's response to the coronavirus is still evolving, but below are answers to commonly asked questions in regards to COVID-19 changes to IB exams and classes.

-Yes, students can defer their IB exams to November 2020 if they prefer.
+Yes, students can defer their IB exams to May 2021 at no extra cost if they prefer.

 How will IB grades work since there are no summative exams?

 IB leaves this decision up to schools, but they recommend teachers use predictive grades/grades based on the student's work in class.

 Have their been registration deadline changes for the November 2020 IB exam due to COVID-19?

 Here are the list of deadlines you need to know for the November 2020 IB exam:

 - The first deadline to register for the subjects normally available in a November session is May 15, 2020.

 - The late deadline to register for the subjects normally available in a November session is July 15, 2020.

 - The deadline to request a deferral from May 2020 to November 2020 is September 7, 2020.

 - The deadline to register for subjects that have been newly added to the November 2020 IB exam is September 7, 2020.